Yandex Cloud

 7. Click Restore cluster.

-Managed Service for MySQL® will initiate the process of creating a new cluster from the backup.
+Managed Service for MySQL® will start creating the cluster from the backup.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.